Package 'gfwr'

 "ALL"

-The registryInfo array will return the same number of objects that rows we have in the vessel database
+The registryInfo array will return all objects we have in the vessel database

 key